bentung12/bentung12/README.md

 Senior capstone.
 Marinella group, ASU, in collaboration with Sandia National Labs.

-**Problem:** Analog in-memory computing does matrix multiplication inside the memory array, making neural network inference far more energy-efficient.
-But the cells store weights as trapped charge, and radiation knocks that charge loose.
+**Problem:** Analog in-memory computing can do matrix multiplication using a memory array, making neural network inference far more energy-efficient than traditional methods.
+However, these cells store weights as trapped charge, and radiation can knock that charge loose.
 This results in weights drifting and accuracy collapses, particularly in high radiation applications such as satellites.

 **Solution**